Syndicode

 Among our latest startup projects is SwiftComply, a B2B city services platform that helps restaurants automate their compliance processes across Ireland and the USA.
 Since we started working, the company has launched several new services and managed to expand up to 450 cities.

-Next is HarvestInn, an MVP of a booking platform for campervan travelers in Australia that we made from scratch.
+Next is HarvestInn, an MVP of a booking platform for campervan travelers in Australia.
 The Syndicode team has researched the client’s idea, helped to shape a concept, created a design, and planned the development of a first-mover solution.
 The platform had over 60 verified hosts offering services one month after launch.

 Our other project, Fuzu, gained around 70,000 users the first year after we finished working on it.
 This job search marketplace collected $6,7M in total funding and kept expanding the range of its services.